 top of page

-Scroll down for information about current resources and events.
 Subscribe to (very occasional) email updates or follow MMDC on Instagram for updates!

-Mindfulness tailored to you
+Experiences tailored to you

 • Individuals